kodsnack/advent_of_code_2017/estomagordo-python3/golf/README.md

 9b.py
 Golfed result EQUALS the regular result.
 The solution was shortened from 548 to 153 chars, or 27.92% of the original.

+12a.py
+Golfed result EQUALS the regular result.
+The solution was shortened from 810 to 309 chars, or 38.15% of the original.